f4exb/sdrangel/plugins/samplesource/testsource/readme.md

 <h4>2.2: Decimation factor</h4>

-The I/Q stream from the generator is doensampled by a power of two before being sent to the passband.
+The I/Q stream from the generator is downsampled by a power of two before being sent to the passband.
 Possible values are increasing powers of two: 1 (no decimation), 2, 4, 8, 16, 32.
 This exercises the decimation chain.

 This exercises the decimation chain.